 Read on to find out everything you’ll ever need to know about UFC odds in Michigan, including the best UFC bets and where you should place them.

 Legal sports betting launched in Michigan in March 2020 with the three casinos in Detroit all opening retail sportsbooks with others launching since then at a variety of Michigan tribal casinos.
-The Michigan Gaming Control Board (MGCB) says the state’s first online sportsbooks could start taking wagers by November 2020.
+The Michigan Gaming Control Board (MGCB) permitted the state’s first online sportsbooks to start taking wagers in January 2021.

 The best UFC betting apps in Michigan include DraftKings, FanDuel, and BetMGM.

 UFC betting is easy.
 For the most part, you bet on who you think will win a fight, how it will end, or how long it will go.
 Although, there other props and in-fight betting options as well.

 Here’s a look at the basic UFC betting lines available at Michigan sportsbooks:

 Moneyline: Pick a fighter to win and lock in the bet at currently posted odds.
 You’ll see either a negative or positive number listed by the fighter.
 It’s negative for favorites, showing how much you need to bet to win $100, and positive for the underdog, showing how much each $100 you bet can get you.

 In 2018, most sportsbooks had it:

 Khabib Nurmagomedov -170 and Conor McGregor +140.

 That meant you would have had to bet $170 on Nurmagomedov to win $100 plus your bet back.
 Plus, every $100 bet on McGregor would have earned you $140 plus your bet back if he won.
 Nurmagomedov won.